Center for Applied Scientific Computing

-- developing new insight and understanding through increased simulation fidelity by integrating multi-physics and multi-scale models, increasing resolution through advanced numerical methods or more efficient algorithms, and through the quantification of uncertainty;
+- Increasing simulation fidelity by integrating multi-physics and multi-scale models, increasing resolution through advanced numerical methods and more efficient algorithms, and performing uncertainty quantification.

-- creating the computing tools and programming environments that will enable productive use of the next-generation of exascale computers;
+- Creating computing tools and programming environments that will enable and support extreme-scale computing.

-- creating tools to manipulate, analyze, and visualize massive data sets for scientific simulation, text and graph analysis, and information mining for both the physical sciences and intelligence community applications.
+- Creating tools to manipulate, analyze, and visualize massive data sets for both the physical sciences and intelligence community applications.

-A fundamental principle for CASC is that effective R&D of scientific software solutions is based on a “cyclic” approach, where a deep understanding of the requirements of our applications partners drives our research.
+At CASC, a deep understanding of the requirements of our applications partners drives our scientific software development approach.
 This research is often instantiated in sophisticated algorithms and software that are implemented directly in the application codes or as general-purpose libraries that can be used by many different customers.
-The resulting feedback leads to more complex and refined questions demanding basic research, restarting the cycle.
-It is through these deep and extended partnerships with application teams that we ensure the relevance and impact of CASC research.
+The resulting feedback leads to more complex and refined questions that demand basic research, restarting the research cycle.
+Through these deep and extended partnerships with application teams, we ensure the relevance and impact of CASC research.